blablacar/dgr/README.md

 checkCmd: /cnt/bin/busybox true
 ```

-`checkCmd` is a command to run after the templating to check that the configuration is valid.
+`checkCmd` is a command to run after the templating to check that the configuration is valid or fail container start.

 When you have to reuse the same part in multiple templates, you can create a partial template like defined in the [go templating](https://golang.org/pkg/text/template/#hdr-Nested_template_definitions)